 Yes, freeze the baked cookies for up to 6 months.
 Just make sure not to roll them into powdered sugar if you decide to freeze them.
 Do so after they're defrosted for at least two hours and have reached room temperature.

 Perhaps you didn't beat the eggs with sugar until stiff (I've made that mistake).
-It's also possible that your eggs were large or jumbo size.
+It's also possible that your eggs were large or jumbo-sized.
 To prevent the thin filling from running out, add more ground walnuts.

 I always make meringue cookies (you'll get about 12).
-Spoon filling (about a tablespoon) on a parchment-lined cookie sheet and bake (or rather dry) at 200°F for an hour.
+Spoon filling (about a tablespoon) onto a parchment-lined cookie sheet and bake (or rather dry) at 200°F for an hour.

 What are your Christmas traditions?